justinmeiners/efficient-programming-with-components/.github/README.md

 ## Build with Docker

-If you don't want to install anything in your enviornment we have included a convience script which uses docker.
+If you don't want to install anything in your enviornment we have included a convenience script which uses docker.

     ./build_with_docker.sh